electron/notarize/README.md

 * `options` Object
   * `tool` String - The notarization tool to use, default is `notarytool`.
 Previously, the value `legacy` used `altool`, which [**stopped working** on November 1st 2023](https://developer.apple.com/news/?id=y5mjxqmn).
   * `appPath` String - The absolute path to your `.app` file
-  * There are different options for each tool: Notarytool
+  * There are three authentication methods available:
-    * There are three authentication methods available: user name with password:
+    * user name with password:
-      * `appleId` String - The username of your apple developer account
+      * `appleId` String - The username of your Apple Developer account
       * `appleIdPassword` String - The [app-specific password](https://support.apple.com/HT204397) (not your Apple ID password).
       * `teamId` String - The [team ID](https://developer.apple.com/help/account/manage-your-team/locate-your-team-id/) you want to notarize under.
     * ... or apiKey with apiIssuer: